Outdoor Health Australia

 In 2018 AABAT established a voluntary Outdoor Health Policy Unit to engage with government so that more people may benefit from evidence-informed nature-based health practices.
 The Policy unit has worked to consolidate BAT as an evidence-informed health and wellbeing intervention, hosted national events, connected with proponents of other nature-based health modalities and national bodies, established an Outdoor Health Service Directory (under development), and begun to consolidate a national network of Outdoor Health researchers (under development).

-In 2023, the AABAT membership voted to transition to a new entity structure and name ‘Outdoor Health Australia’ to better support the sector.
+In 2023, the AABAT membership voted to transition to a new entity structure and name ‘Outdoor Health Australia’ to better support the sector and this transition took place in early 2024.

 Scope

-For AABAT, Outdoor Health includes health practices, interventions and methodologies that both draw from, and contribute to, the extensive body of existing human-nature-health research.
+For Outdoor Health Australia, Outdoor Health includes health practices, interventions and methodologies that both draw from, and contribute to, the extensive body of existing human-nature-health research.

 Well over 30 forms of nature-based interventions are used in Australia and around the world.
 Examples include Adventure therapy, Animal-assisted therapies, Ecopsychology, Ecotherapy, Equine Therapy, Forest Therapy and Therapeutic horticulture, to name a few.
 Outdoor Counselling is now provided using a range of evidence-based psychotherapeutic approaches such as Narrative therapy and trauma-focused CBT, and being combined with techniques such as mindfulness in a range of nature-based health interventions.
 According to theoretical and empirical research, proponents of these modalities have adapted their approaches for wide-ranging target groups to great effect.